axelpalwo/holbertonschool-shell/basics/README.md

-1-listit is a script that displays the contnet list of your current directory using the Unix command LS 2-bring_me_home is a script that sends the user to their home folder using the Unix command CD plus /home as direction 3-listfiles is a script that lists all the files with extends information about them 4-listmorefiles is a script that listt all the files including the hidden ones
+1-listit is a script that displays the contnet list of your current directory using the Unix command LS 2-bring_me_home is a script that sends the user to their home folder using the Unix command CD plus /home as direction 3-listfiles is a script that lists all the files with extends information about them 4-listmorefiles is a script that lists all the files including the hidden ones 5-listfilesdigitonly is a script that lists all the files in a long format, with user and group IDS displayed numerically and also hidden files